COVESA/iot-event-analytics/docs/topics/iotea-components.md

 ## Ingestion

 This component is used to transform and validate incoming events and configurable as an ETL-pipeline and supports an arbitrary amount of parallel ETL-pipelines via multi-channel.
-It is completely configurable via configuration files (json) and scalable via multiple instances.
+It is completely configurable via configuration files (json) and scalable by spawning multiple instances.

 It validates value types (boolean, string, number, object, any) and _Types_ against metadata (e.g. using [_MetadataManager_](#MetadataManager)).